 The most simple way to get involved is to stay informed!
-Sign up for our enewsletter or follow us on Facebook to keep current.
+Sign up for our newsletter or follow us on Facebook to keep current.
+To learn even more, attend one of our walks, talks, or workshops.
 Share our information with others who may be interested in our organization.
 Help us build our membership so we can expand our work!

-We are always looking for volunteers for events, magazine distribution, office support, and seed cleaning and packaging.
+We welcome volunteers for events, magazine distribution, office support, and seed cleaning and packaging.
 Learn more about our volunteer opportunities.

-For beginners, aster, beardtongue, bee-balm, bellflower, coneflower, milkweed, ironweed, mountain-mint, and wild strawberry are good seeds to begin with.
+For beginners, asters, beardtongues, bee-balms, bellflowers, coneflowers, milkweeds, ironweed, mountain-mint, and wild strawberry are easy to sow sow and grow.
 In our online store, these species have germination codes A or B.